bcgov/moh-pidp/infra/fluentbit/README.md

 You can read about a common-service-showcase in BCGOV which has deployed a Fluent-bit sidecar for CDOGS node application [here](https://github.com/bcgov/common-service-showcase/wiki/Logging-to-a-Sidecar).

-## Implementing Fluent-bit for PRIME application on OpenShift
+## Implementing Fluent-bit for PIDP application on OpenShift

 We deploy a Fluent-bit sidecar container in both backend/webapi and ingress/nginx applications to collect/process/monitor Logs inside the apps and alert the PIDP team if certain keywords, regular expressions, etc. are matched in the log stream.
 Each release of Fluent-bit comes with a debug version (for example: fluent-bit:2.X-debug) that includes some other Linux tools such as busybox, bash, etc. and make testing the installation easier.
 In this example, we use `fluent-bit:3.0.3-debug`.
 We forward alerts to a private Slack channel (a webhook).
 So our overall flow of logs is:

-`logs from nginx and webapi app > fluent-bit sidecar > webhook (Slack channel)`.
+`logs from nginx and webapi app > fluentbit sidecar > webhook (Slack channel)`.

 ### Fluent-bit for nginx/ingress app

-Our nginx app outputs error logs to a configurable path (`/tmp/error_flentbit.log`) that can be set in [dev-ingress-server-block.configmap].
-You can add `error_log  "/tmp/error_fluentbit.log";` to the configMap.
-Our Fluent-bit container will mount the directory `/tmp/` from nginx app and read the log file `error_flentbit.log`.
+Our nginx app outputs error logs to a configurable path (`/tmp/error.log`) that can be set in [server-block-configmap](../../charts/nginx/templates/server-block-configmap.yaml).
+Our Fluent-bit container will mount the directory `/tmp/` from nginx app and read the log file `error.log`.
 Fluent-bit has its own configuration file that we can create using an OpenShift [configmap template](./fluentbit-configmap.yaml).
 This config of the Fluent-bit uses `tail` plugin in the `INPUT` section to receive logs from nginx log file (/tmp/error_flentbit.log), and uses a `parsers` to define the log formats by providing a Path in the SERVICE section that links to a separate file parser.conf `(Parsers_File  parsers.conf)`.
 It also uses `grep` plugin in the `FILTER` section to filter logs based on specific keywords (e.g. error).
 At the end it uses the `SLACK` plugin in the `OUTPUT` section to communicate with our Slack webhook and outputs error notifications to the PRIME Team's Slack channel.

 ### Fluent-bit for backend/webapi app

-Our webapi app outputs logs to a directory (`/opt/app-root/app/logs/`) and the Fluent-bit container will mount this directory to a log-storage path.
+Our webapi app outputs logs to a configurable directory (`/app/logs/`) and the Fluent-bit container will mount this directory to a log-storage path.
 A [Fluent-bit configmap](./fluentbit-configmap.yaml) with the same configuration is used to read the log files `*.log` from mounted path, filter the log streams based on keyword `ERR` and output the logs to the PRIME Team's Slack channel.

 ### create the configmaps for nginx and webapi apps using the [fluentbit-configmap template](./fluentbit-configmap.yaml)